zype/zype-apple-tv/RECIPE.md

 #### Installing and testing your new app

 3. After you've received your app bundle, you'll need to install and test your new app.
-Start by opening the Terminal program (You can find the Terminal program in Finder -> Applications or CMD + SpaceBar -> type in _terminal_ and hit return).
-Within Terminal, navigate to your project folder, and type _pod install_.
 You'll need to have Cocoapods installed in order to perform this step.
 To install them on your Mac, follow the [Cocoapods guide](https://guides.cocoapods.org/using/getting-started.html).
+Once installed, start by opening the Terminal program (You can find the Terminal program in Finder -> Applications or CMD + SpaceBar -> type in _terminal_ and hit return).
+Within Terminal, navigate to your project folder, and type _pod install_.

 <a href="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oMENJTmVIX011OUE"><img src="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oMENJTmVIX011OUE" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>